Oath Keepers leader jailed on Capitol attack charges - NewsBreak

 The seditious conspiracy charges against Stewart Rhodes and 10 other Oath Keepers members or associates are the first to be levied in connection with the Capitol riot on Jan.
 6, 2021.
 They're also the first to be brought by the Justice Department in over a decade.

-U.S. Magistrate Judge Kimberly Priest Johnson ordered Rhodes, 56, of Granbury, Texas, to be held in custody until a detention hearing next Thursday in the Dallas suburb of Plano.
+A federal magistrate judge in Plano, Texas, ordered Rhodes, 56, of Granbury, Texas, to be held in custody until a detention hearing next Thursday.

-Rhodes appeared in court wearing heavy boots, blue jeans, a faded black Carhartt T-shirt and a blue medical mask.
-He walked into the courtroom shackled at the wrists and ankles.

-After the hearing, Rhodes’ lawyers said he entered a not guilty plea, plans to fight the charges against him and should be released.
-Defense attorneys Phillip Linder and James Lee Bright said Rhodes has no criminal history, no passport and is not a flight risk.

 An Arizona man who was charged in the same indictment as Rhodes and other Oath Keepers members also made his first court appearance on Friday.
 U.S. Magistrate Judge Deborah Fine ordered Edward Vallejo, 63, of Phoenix, to remain jailed until a detention hearing next Thursday.